Golden Age of Argentine cinema: 1933–1936: Birth and growth of the industry

-The joint success of ¡Tango! and Los tres berretines confirmed the existence of a growing demand and led to the simultaneous appearance of several new production companies.
-The growth of the industry was reflected in the increase in production, from 6 films released in 1933 to 14 in 1935, half of which were directorial debuts.
-Among them were Manuel Romero, Mario Soffici, Daniel Tinayre, Luis Saslavsky and Alberto de Zavalía, who opened new perspectives to Argentine cinema.
-One of the companies that emerged during this period was Río de la Plata, founded by musician Francisco Canaro in 1934 with a modest studio located in downtown Buenos Aires.
-Its first production was Ídolos de la radio—directed by Eduardo Morera—which sought to attract audiences with a star-studded cast of radio personalities, including singers (including the only film performance of tango star Ada Falcon), comedians, orchestras and announcers.
-Another company was Productora Argentina de Filmes (PAF), which supported the entry into Argentine cinema of French filmmaker Daniel Tinayre, whose debut film was Bajo la Santa Federación (1935).
+Several new production companies formed after the success of ¡Tango! and Los tres berretines.
+The number of released films grew from 6 films in 1933 to 14 in 1935, half of which were directorial debuts.
+Among them were Manuel Romero, Mario Soffici, Daniel Tinayre, Luis Saslavsky and Alberto de Zavalía.
+Río de la Plata was founded by musician Francisco Canaro in 1934, and had a studio in Buenos Aires.
+Its first production was Ídolos de la radio (1934), which sought to attract audiences with a star-studded cast of radio personalities, including singers (including the only film performance of tango star Ada Falcon), comedians, orchestras and announcers.
+Daniel Tinayre's debut film Bajo la Santa Federación (1935) was produced by Productora Argentina de Filmes (PAF).
 Luis Saslavsky and Alberto de Zavalía presented in 1935 their first films, Crimen a las tres and Escala en la ciudad, respectively, which were produced with family money disguised under the name of the Sifal production company.
-Manuel Romero, impresario of popular theater, joined Lumiton after the economic failure of the company's second film Ayer y hoy (1934) and brought it a new box-office success with Noches de Buenos Aires (1935).
+Manuel Romero joined Lumiton after the commercial failure of the company's second film Ayer y hoy (1934) and brought it a new box-office success with Noches de Buenos Aires (1935).
 Romero would become one of the most prolific directors of classical Argentine cinema, known for the speed with which he shot and released his films, most of them with Lumiton.

-Tita Merello and Fernando Ochoa in Noches de Buenos Aires (1935), directed by Manuel Romero and produced by Lumiton.